-AG nominee Merrick Garland to face questions over Hunter Biden probes in hearings
+AG nominee Merrick Garland to face questions over Hunter Biden probe in hearings

 Garland as attorney general would have the power to shut down probe